Ranger22343/mceh/data_generation/README.md

 ---
 # Introduction
 This markdown file contains the history of data change for Hung-Yu Lin's work.
-The python package `mceh`(created by Lin; its name is `mceh_verX` where "X" is the version) is used to generate new data.
+The python package `mceh`(created by Lin) is used to generate new data.
 When a generating code is mentioned (named `generate_modified_xxx.ipynb` where xxx is the type of data), despite it is saved in `mceh/data_generation`, it should be ran in the same directory as `mceh` package.
 Therefore, the directory should looks like the following to run the generating code.
 ```
-/mceh_verX
+/mceh
 /data
     data_needed.fits
 generate_modified_xxx.ipynb